flatpak/flatpak-docs/docs/under-the-hood.rst

 OSTree is designed to track binary files and other large data.

-Internally, Flatpak therefore works in a similar way to Git, and many Flatpak concepts are analagous to Git concepts.
+Internally, Flatpak therefore works in a similar way to Git, and many Flatpak concepts are analogous to Git concepts.
 Like Git, Flatpak uses repositories to store data, and it tracks the differences between versions.

 With Flatpak, each application, runtime and extension is a branch in a